AlexSeferidis/IP_Labs/Lab2/README.md

 The components included:
 - A system clock
-- A cpu
+- A CPU
-- memory module
+- Memory module
-- a button (peripheral)
+- A button (peripheral)
-- a switch
+- A switch
 - LED control (peripheral)
-- and 6 Hex components corresponding to the 7 segment displays (peripherals)
+- And 6 Hex components corresponding to the 7 segment displays (peripherals)
 - sysid_qsys_0

 We then connected the components together as shown and assigned base address: